 One of the best ways to cultivate good taste is to learn from others who demonstrate exemplary personal style.
 Try browsing in stores that specialize in quality garments.
 Get to know the look and feel of good clothes.
 Books and websites that discuss quality menswear can help you to develop a better understanding of quality clothing and good style.

-Some of my inspiration comes from the websites of better menswear retailers such as Brooks Brothers, Charles Tyrwhitt, and The Armoury that feature good examples of classic menswear.
+Some of my inspiration comes from the websites of better menswear retailers such as Brooks Brothers, Huntsman. and The Armoury that feature good examples of classic menswear.
 Bespoke tailors craft suits that are meant to last a decade or more.
 Their websites often feature classic menswear looks that can be used for inspiration.
 Good personal style cannot develop in a vacuum.
 Learn from good examples.
 The more you educate yourself, the better.

 How to Dress Well On a Budget